 Public interest disclosure case studies

 We regularly receive complaints from disclosers about the way agencies have managed Public Interest Disclosures.
-The lessons learnt from these cases can assist agencies to ensure their procedures for receiving, assessing and investigating Public Interest Disclosures, and their processes for providing support to disclosers and preventing reprisal are effective.
+The lessons learned from these cases can assist agencies to ensure their procedures for receiving, assessing and investigating Public Interest Disclosures, and their processes for providing support to disclosers and preventing reprisal are effective.

 This Advisory provides guidance on five key aspects of Public Interest Disclosure management agencies’ need to be aware of: